Tiendil/feeds.fun/README.md

 Web-based news reader.
 Self-hosted, if it is your way.

 - Reader automatically assigns tags to news entries.
-With help of ChatGPT.
+With the help of ChatGPT.
 - You create rules to score news by tags.
 - Filter and sort news how you want, to read only what you want.
 - ?????